-With so many of us just barely paying our bills, you may wonder if living below your means — or spending less money than you make — is even possible.
-The answer is yes, with a sound budget, determination, and some smart strategies.
+With so many people barely able to pay their bills, you may wonder if itâs possible to live below your means â or spend less money than you make.
+The answer is yes.
+It involves some budgeting, a little determination, and a few smart strategies.

 Key Points

-• Living below your means you spend less money than you earn every month.
+⢠Living below your means you spend less money than you earn every month.

-• Financial freedom can be achieved by living below your means, even with commitments like a house or family.
+⢠Financial freedom can be achieved by living below your means, even with commitments like a house or family.

-Benefits of Living Below Your Means
+12 Powerful Benefits of Living Below Your Means

-Living beneath your means can be a wise financial move — one that pays off in an array of ways.
-Here are a dozen good reasons to start living on less than you make so you can enjoy the benefits of financial independence.
+Living under your means is a wise financial move â one that can pay off in a variety of ways.
+Here are 12 good reasons to start living on less than you make so you can enjoy the benefits of financial independence.

 1. Being Prepared for Emergencies

-If you have wiggle room in your finances, you can put a set amount of money in an emergency fund every month and build a safety cushion.
-This gives you peace of mind when unexpected expenses arise, such as a flat tire, broken washing machine, or a major dental bill.
+When you have wiggle room in your finances, you can start putting money into an emergency fund and build a safety cushion.
+Many financial professionals suggest having at least three to six monthsâ worth of living expenses in your emergency fund.
+This helps give you peace of mind when unexpected expenses arise, such as a broken washing machine or a major dental bill, or in the case of a job loss.

 2. Saving for Larger Purchases

-Planning a family beach vacation or girls’ weekend away?
+Planning a family beach vacation or girlsâ weekend away?
 Will you need a new laptop soon?
-If you live below your means (for example, driving your trusty old car rather than financing a new model), you will have more breathing room in your budget to save for key expenses.
-Ordering takeout for your family’s dinner every two weeks vs. every week could add up to $100 or more in monthly savings, which could be better used elsewhere.
+If you live below your means (for example, driving your trusty old car rather than financing a new model), youâll have more breathing room in your budget to save for key expenses.
+Even ordering takeout for your familyâs dinner every two weeks instead of weekly could add up to $100 or more in monthly savings, which could be better used elsewhere.

 3. More Financial Freedom and Confidence

 A major benefit of living below your means is gaining financial freedom.
-When you aren’t living paycheck to paycheck, you won’t feel that money stress.
-You won’t watch your credit card debt continue to climb upwards.
-You may, however, see your savings grow.
+When you arenât living paycheck to paycheck, you wonât feel so stressed about money, and you wonât have to watch your credit card debt climb upward.
+You may see your savings grow, which can make you more confident about the future.

 Living beneath your means can help you be a responsible spender and saver.
 Achieving this financial discipline will give you a feeling of control and confidence, and it can also open the door to more possibilities.